BlueSkyDefender/Depth3D/ReadMe_Depth3D.txt

 This should fix it.
 For more look up this problem on google.

-Games Not working in Reshade 3.0
+Games Not working in Reshade 3.0 Use Reshade 2.0
 ======================================================================================================================================
 crosire's ReShade version '3.0.0.81'